TheCarsonWest/nerd-emoji/apush/people/Barack Obama.md

 **Impact on the Country:**

-* Obama's election in 2008 marked a historic moment as he became the first African American [[President of the United States]].
+* Obama's election in 2008 marked a historic moment as he became the first African American [[POTUS]].
 * His policies helped stabilize the economy after the financial crisis and expand healthcare coverage.
 * Obama's foreign policy was characterized by a focus on diplomacy and multilateralism.
 * He played a significant role in promoting social equality and addressing climate change.